Get and Set Page Properties

 - Crop box: The crop box is the “page” size at which your PDF document is displayed in Adobe Acrobat.
 In normal view, only the contents of the crop box are displayed in Adobe Acrobat.
 For detailed descriptions of these properties, read the Adobe.Pdf specification, particularly 10.10.1 Page Boundaries.

-- Page.Rect: the intersection (common visible rectangle) of the MediaBox and DropBox.
+- Page.Rect: the intersection (commonly visible rectangle) of the MediaBox and DropBox.
 The picture below illustrates these properties.

 Accessing Page Properties

 The following code snippet shows how to get a particular page from a PDF file and save it as a new file.

 The Page class provides the properties related to a particular page in a PDF document, including what type of colour - RGB, black and white, grayscale or undefined - the page uses.